Kouré shooting: Shooting

 The shooting occurred around 11:30am (10:30 GMT) six kilometres (four miles) east of the town of Kouré, Kollo Department, Tillabéri Region, where a wildlife park is located.
 The region is visited by tourists and purportedly hosts the last West African giraffes.
 Eight people were killed in the attack.
 The victims were identified as two Nigeriens, of whom one was the president of the guides at the park while the other was the driver of the group, both aged 50; the other six were French citizens, all of whom aid workers aged between 25 and 30.
-So far, no group has claimed responsibility for the attack.
+The Islamic State claimed responsibility for the attack.
 Seven of the victims were shot dead, while the French woman who initially escaped was later kidnapped and murdered; an empty magazine was found at the scene.
 "They [the attackers] came on motorcycles through the bush and waited for the arrival of the tourists" said the governor.